 - Special Fee:

-Course DescriptionContinues mathematics as applied to pharmacology from Pharmaceutical Mathematics I. Includes a review of drug dosage calculations and solutions and percentages, except problems are more difficult.
-New topics covered are fluid therapy and cancer chemotherapy problems.
-Program admission or prerequisite Pharmaceutical Mathematics I required.
+Course DescriptionContinues mathematics as applied to pharmacology from Pharmaceutical Mathematics I. Reviews drug dosage calculations and solutions and percentages, then introduces more challenging problems.
+Includes fluid therapy and cancer chemotherapy problems and solutions.
+Prerequisites: Admission to Veterinary Technology program.